George W. Bush receives stent for blocked heart artery

 The younger Bush's presidency was shaped by the attacks of September 11, 2001.
 He left office in January 2009 with low public approval ratings due to the U.S. financial crisis that erupted near the end of his second term and the unpopular war in Iraq.

-But a Gallup poll in June showed 49 percent of respondents viewed him favourably versus 46 percent unfavourably - the first time since 2005 that opinions of him were more positive than negative.
+But a Gallup poll in June showed 49 percent of respondents viewed him favorably versus 46 percent unfavorably - the first time since 2005 that opinions of him were more positive than negative.

 (Additional reporting by Jim Forsyth in San Antonio, Karen Brooks in Austin, Julie Steenhuysen in Chicago and Steve Holland in Washington; Writing by Daniel Trotta; Editing by Bill Trott, Philip Barbara and Cynthia Osterman)